 HIM 217 Electronic Health Records

 In this course, students will learn about the structure, capture, use, storage and retrieval of health information in paper, hybrid and electronic formats.
 Students will learn about Electronic Health Record (E H R) project management including scope, goals, strategic planning, workflow analysis, functional needs assessment and implementation.
 Students will learn about the financial aspects of the E H R as well as the E H R from a consumer and a nationwide health information network perspective.
+A grade of C or higher is required.
 Prerequisite: HCA 205.

 HIM 250 Clinical Classifications Systems I

 This course is part I of a two-part course that introduces students to applications for clinical classification and coding.
 Students will learn about the development of classification systems, use of the health record for coding and the relationship between coding and reimbursement.
 In particular, the students will learn the guidelines for diagnosis coding and organizational structure for provider billing.
 Prerequisites: HIM 105, HIM 205, HIM 206, HIM 210 and HIM 217.

 HIM 251 Clinical Classification Systems II

 This course is part II of a two-part course that introduces students to applications for clinical classification and coding.
 Students will compare and contrast various processes, policies, and procedures to ensure the accuracy of coded data and demonstrate their understanding of diagnosis and procedure coding systems through practical application.
 Prerequisites: HIM 105, HIM 205, HIM 206, HIM 210, HIM 217, and HIM 250.

 HIM 252 Legal Aspects of Health Information